MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

     - Option 1: Scan + Delete => very slow, consumes RCU and WCU
     - Option 2: Drop table => fast, cheap, efficient
 - Copy table:
-    - Option 1: Use AWS DataPipeline (use EMR): takes the table, puts it into S3, puts it back into DynamoDB table (outdated)
+    - Option 1: Use AWS DataPipeline (use EMR): takes the table, puts it into a S3 bucket, puts it back into a DynamoDB table (outdated)
     - Option 2: create a back-up, restore it into a new table
     - Option 3: Scan + Write

 ## DynamoDB Global Tables

 - Enable cross-region replication of a DynamoDB table (has to be done manually on an already existing table)
-- Require DynamoDB Streams to be enabled in order to work
+- Require DynamoDB Streams to be enabled in order for it to work
 - Multi-region replication is **Active-Active** => applications can READ and WRITE in any region to the table
 - Data replication is eventually consistent
 - Transactional operations provide atomicity, consistency, isolation, and durability (ACID) guarantees only within the region where the write is made originally